 There are many parts of your marriage to figure out, negotiate, and navigate.
-One of the most important, and often taken for granted part, is your career.
-As a career coach, it is powerful to work with individuals and couples who are intentional about creating a vision and setting goals for their careers.
+One of the most important, and often taken for granted, is your career.
+It is powerful to be an individual or couple who is intentional about creating a vision and setting goals for their careers.

-Here are 6 key things you can do to support one another in your careers as part of a healthy, loving marriage.
+Here are ten key things you can do to support one another in your careers as part of a healthy, loving marriage.

 1. Communicate, communicate, and communicate